Analysis · 8 April 2026

 Bali Is Moving Toward Quality Tourism.
 The Systems Need to Follow.

-In January 2026, the Governor of Bali announced that foreign tourists would be screened by their bank statements.
-The policy was framed under two words: quality tourism.
+In February 2026, the Governor of Bali announced that foreign tourists would be screened by their bank statements.
 Quality is a claim that works in two directions.
 If Bali asks tourists to prove they are good enough for the island, the island should be able to prove it is ready for the tourists it wants to attract.
-So far, only one side has been asked to show receipts.

 11 min read Read Essay